robertzk/RDS2/README.md

 # Installation

-This package is not yet available from CRAN (as of May 15, 2015).
+This package is not yet available from CRAN (as of October 4, 2015).
 To install the latest development builds directly from GitHub, run this instead:

 ```R